-Ritz are a circular cracker with ridge edges.
-Ritz are crunchy, but easy to bite into crackers, and are salted one side.
-Other varieties of Ritz exist, such as Ritz “Hint of Salt” and “Garlic Butter” flavor.
-Ritz Crackers are a fairly simple snack, but have won over consumers with that simplicity.
+Ritz is a circular cracker with ridge edges.
+Ritz is crunchy, but easy to bite into crackers, and is salted on one side.
+Other varieties of Ritz exist, such as Ritz’s “Hint of Salt” and “Garlic Butter” flavor.
+Ritz Crackers are a fairly simple snack but have won over consumers with that simplicity.
 Ritz makes use of the color red for much of its branding, a noticeable color that denotes warmth, something that blends well with the taste and aesthetics of Ritz Cracker’s snacks.
 Ritz is also popular for its use in a wide variety of recipes and usefulness in combining the crackers with other foods.
 Ritz are golden and are about 2 inches wide.

 Ritz Crackers – General Information

 Ritz Crackers are a brand of snack crackers introduced by Nabisco in 1934 and are currently manufactured by Mondelez International, a spin-off of Kraft Foods.
 The circular, lightly salted cracker with a small scalloped edge became a top seller soon after it was introduced and has been ranked at or near the top of America’s snack polls for a number of years.

 In 1934, during the Depression, Americans yearned for something fancy and exquisite, so a Nabisco employee came up with the name Ritz for its new cracker to help sell it.
 An employee, Sydney Stern, had one weekend to come up with a marketing idea to compete with Sunshine Biscuits’ most successful cracker.
 Sydney Stern helped design the box to appeal to consumers.
 Nabisco introduced the Ritz cracker to the Baltimore and Philadelphia markets on Nov.
 21, 1934.